-Solutions Journalism Imposters: We’ve found that for many people, it’s helpful to understand what we mean by the term “solutions journalism” by explaining what it’s not.
-This page explains the top 7 SoJo imposters we see in the media.
+Solutions Journalism Impostors: We’ve found that for many people, it’s helpful to understand what we mean by the term “solutions journalism” by explaining what it’s not.
+This page explains the seven primary SoJo impostors we see in the media.

 Guide to Maternal Health and Guide to Food Security: We created two issue-specific guidebooks for journalists.
 The books include maps with countries that are “positive deviants” (examples where outcomes are significantly and unexpectedly better than the norm); overviews of the main challenges; descriptions of some responses to the problems; advice from other journalists about reporting these issues; annotations of solutions-oriented stories on these topics; and a list of resources.